My parents say I'm the one good thing to come out of global terrorism. (Don't worry, it's a positive story I can elaborate on sometime)

 Anyway, now that I've got your attention.

-The past few years have been intense - I've gone from getting Oliver Stone his coffee, to directing my thesis film at NYU and accompanying it on the film festival circuit, to asst. editing and editing a very eclectic mix of projects.
-Whether the subject matter be the problems in the American education system, someone with a life threatening but hilarious sleepwalking disorder, or the Jewish community in Jamaica (the country), each project is inspiring in a different way.
+The past few years have been pretty intense - I've gone from getting Oliver Stone his coffee, to directing my thesis film and accompanying it on the film festival circuit, to asst. editing and editing a very eclectic mix of projects.
+Whether the subject be the problems in the American education system, someone with a life threatening but hilarious sleepwalking disorder, or the Jewish community in Jamaica (the country), each project is inspiring in a different way.